ELITR/SLTev/README.md

 		--b_time: Refers to the slots length time to calculate blue score (default is 3000).

-### Runing Scripts
+### Runing Scripts (automatica evaluation from scratch)

-For run script in simple way you can run two scripts in RunningScripts folder as follow:
+To run scripts in a simple way, you can run use one of these:

-	a) Run without parallel data:
+	a) Run without external parallel data for training:
 		1) chmod +x ref_alignment/SLTev-without-parallel.sh
 		2) ./ref_alignment/SLTev-without-parallel.sh asr reference mt
-	b) Run with parallel data:
+	b) Run with external parallel data for training:
 		1) chmod +x ref_alignment/SLTev-with-parallel.sh
 		2) ./ref_alignment/SLTev-with-parallel.sh asr reference mt  parallel_source parallel_ref